ManikLakhanpal/Guess-The-Flag-iOS/README.md

-# WeSplit iOS Application 📱💸
+# Guess The Flag App 🌍🏳️‍🌈

-WeSplit is a simple iOS application built using SwiftUI that helps you split bills among friends or colleagues.
+Guess The Flag is an engaging iOS application built using SwiftUI that tests your knowledge of world flags.

 ## Table of Contents